-Hello and welcome to Miles of Smiles To Go.
-I'm Ilyanna (*Hiiii Ilyanna*) and I am addicted to traveling, soaking up new cultures, and experiencing life to its' greatest capacity.
-Born and raised in the dry and sunny desert of Tucson, Arizona where you probably think we stare at cactus for fun, I decided a couple years ago that it was time for me to change up the scenery and lifestyle that I had been used to my whole life.
+Hey everyone!
+Welcome to Miles of Smiles To Go.
+I'm Ilyanna and I'm currently living in Thailand as an English teacher.
+I am hopelessly addicted to traveling, soaking up new cultures, and living life to its' greatest capacity, which I believe is best done by seeing the world.
+Born and raised in the dry and sunny desert of Tucson, Arizona, I decided a couple years ago that it was time for me to change up the scenery and lifestyle that I had been used to my whole life.
 What better place to do that than China, right?
 Long gone were my precious forks and mountainous landscapes.
 Chopsticks and smog-filled cities had replaced the former and everything I thought I knew about myself, the world, and simply living was harshly flipped upside down.
-Despite the smell of stinky tofu, my irritating inability to communicate with 97% of the Chinese locals, and the frequent lack of edible-looking food, I fell head over heels in love with China and with traveling… and thus my unrelenting longing to travel more began.
+Despite the smell of stinky tofu, my irritating inability to communicate with 99% of the Chinese locals, and the frequent lack of edible-looking food, I fell head over heels in love with China and with traveling… and thus my unrelenting longing to travel more began.

-Since my first international experience in China in 2015, I've had the incredible opportunity to step foot a few new countries as well as a handful of new states within my own sweet country.
-Getting food poisoning in the Philippines, sweating my face off and eating all the Mickey waffles at Hong Kong Disneyland, and sharing kisses with a dolphin in Mexico have been some of my most unforgettable international travel moments.
+Since my first international experience in China in 2015, I've had the blessed opportunity to visit a few new countries and states within my own sweet country.
+Watching the sunrise in the Philippines, eating all the Mickey waffles at Hong Kong Disneyland, and exchanging kisses with a dolphin in Mexico have been some of my most unforgettable international travel moments.

-Volunteering to teach English in China for a semester was without a doubt the best decision of my life– so much so that I decided to do it again in Mexico.
-By actually living in each country for an entire semester at a time, I was able to fully immerse myself in the country's unique cultures and ways of life.
-I now have homes in Changzhou, China and Celaya, Mexico; in just two months, I’ll be making a new home for myself in Phitsanulok, Thailand.
-I’m more than ready for all the pad thai, fruit smoothies and Thai culture!
+Volunteering to teach English in China for a semester was without a doubt the best decision of my life– so much so that I decided to do it again in Mexico and now in Thailand.
+By actually living in each country for an entire semester at a time, I'm able to fully immerse myself in the country's unique cultures and ways of life.
+I now have homes in Changzhou, China, Celaya, Mexico and Phitsanulok, Thailand.

 So why do I even have this blog?
 The purpose of Miles of Smiles To Go is firstly to my share my own travel experiences; the good and the inevitable bad, from both my domestic and international travels.
-I’ll share the good things I go through that I totally recommend, as well as the mishaps that I experience so that you can hopefully learn from my mistakes.
-The second purpose is to give to whatever readers that come here tips and advice about all things travel: packing, budgeting, cheap airfare, etc… everything I currently know and everything that I’ll continue to learn about traveling will be on my blog.
-Thirdly, I want to inspire others to travel more.
-By traveling more, you will learn things you couldn't have ever possible learned if you had stayed within your toxic comfort zone.
+The second purpose is to give readers recommendations, tips and advice about all things travel: things to do, places to eat, packing, budgeting, cheap airfare, etc. Thirdly, I want to inspire others to travel more.
+By traveling more, you will learn things you couldn't have ever possibly learned if you had stayed home and within your comfort zone.
 By traveling more, your mind indubitably opens up to the different cultures and ways of life around the world.

 Here's your invitation!